Skip to content

 Updates:

 Dust Cost Share Tab has been updated for the 2026 year.
 This page will be updated throughout the program.
-Call for Bids, Specifications, and Maps to be posted March 22nd.
+Cost letters have been mailed April 23, 2026.
+Payment is due on or before 4:00PM May 20, 2026.

-Spring is in the air, but winter conditions may linger.
-Load limits for the spring will begin Monday March 2nd.
+Spring is in the air, our crews are working on grading the gravel roads, clearing debris from culverts, and standard spring maintenance.
 We do our best to maintain the county roads and appreciate that you drive according to conditions.
+In any work zones: SLOW DOWN, PAY ATTENTION TO FLAGGERS, KEEP OUR CREWS SAFE.

-Thank you for being mindful of others while you are traveling and always, please drive safe.
+Thank you for your patience and being mindful of others while you are traveling and always, please drive safe.

 About